 Instructions

 - Melt the butter over medium heat.
-Whisk in the flour cooking for 2-3 minutes stirring continuously.
+Whisk in the flour, cooking for 2-3 minutes, stirring continuously.
 Slowly add the chicken broth while whisking.
-Add the potatoes, carrots, bay leaves and the rest of the vegetables, spices and herbs that you plated.
+Add the potatoes, carrots, bay leaves, and the rest of the vegetables, spices, and herbs that you plated.

-- Simmer until the potatoes and carrots are fork tender; 15-20 minutes.
-Add the peas and chicken and let simmer for an additional 5 minutes.
-Remove from heat and stir in heavy cream.
-If desired serve with homemade or store bought biscuits.
+- Remove from heat and stir in the heavy cream.
+Season with kosher salt and freshly ground black pepper.
+If desired, serve with homemade or store-bought biscuits.
 Garnish with parsley or thyme leaves.

 Notes